 In the second year, further aspects of the social background are covered, this time focusing on matters associated with multiculturalism.
-Students also study aspects of the political landscape including the future of political life in the Hispanic world by focusing on young people and their political engagement.
+You also study aspects of the political landscape including the future of political life in the Hispanic world by focusing on young people and their political engagement.

-Students will develop their knowledge and understanding of themes relating to the culture and society of countries where Spanish is spoken, and their language skills.
-They will do this by using authentic spoken and written sources in Spanish.
+You will develop your knowledge and understanding of themes relating to the culture and society of countries where Spanish is spoken, and your language skills.
+You will do this by using authentic spoken and written sources in Spanish.